There

 1. Character-by-character validation

 The point of validating each character as it’s entered is to prevent unwanted characters from showing up in the first place (as opposed to showing up then being removed).
 Character validation is accomplished by using function blockNonNumbers with the input’s onkeypress event, which will return either true or false.
-A return value of false means the last character entered will not show up.
+A return value of false means the last character entered will not show up.2.
+Entire value validation

 Event onblur is called when focus leaves the text box.
 This will catch attempts at copy/pasting.